Not All Retrievals are Useful: Cross-Attention for Input-Aware RAG in Time Series Forecasting: Efficiency Analysis

 \section{Efficiency Analysis}

 Table~\ref{tbl:efficiency_full} compares retrieval in the data space and latent space using five different datasets.
 Since ETTh1 and ETTh2 share the same data size, as do ETTm1 and ETTm2, we report only one dataset from each pair.
-The results demonstrate that the retrieval in the data-space is significantly faster that in the latent space, data-space retrieval is significantly faster,
+The results demonstrate that data-space retrieval is significantly faster than latent-space retrieval.